 Building confidence in new, challenging surroundings

-By: Kevin & Maureen Gray, Broadreach parents High School Study Abroad, Parents, Scuba Diving, Marine Biology
+By: Kevin & Maureen Gray, Broadreach parents High School Adventures, Parents, Scuba, Marine Biology

 One of the main things that we strive to instill in our children is the ability to operate in situations that are unfamiliar and uncomfortable.
 When they were young, we encouraged them to read in front of their school and attend camps where they didn’t know anyone.
 This led to some butterflies, both for them and for us.
 However, the result is that our girls are relatively adventurous and confident.